Saturday, November 30, 2024

 Living with Open Hands is an outward expression of the inner work of opening the Mind, Heart, and Will.
 This opening up requires open eyes and open ears that see and hear with the heart . . . a "Seeing" that goes beneath the surface . . . to the heart, the center, the silence.

-Living with Open Hands 1.0 was my first 18 years of blogging.
+Living with Open Hands 1.0 was the beginning of 18 years of blogging.
 I had so many questions and so much dissonance that I had to write in order to better formulate all of my questions.
 I also found a way or a framework emerging for me to use alongside my religious / spiritual journey to make sure that I was maintaining my humanity along with my spiritual practice.
 But as I continued, the story began to change significantly.
 I realized that the more human I became, the less religious I could be in good conscience.
 And then I found the dissonance getting even greater, intellectually, emotionally, and spiritually.
 It wasn't until I let go of all dogma and doctrine that I could sense some resonance and harmony.

 Nothing is "fixed" or absolute.
 There is no certainty.
 There is no solid ground.
 Why???
 Because everything is changing constantly.
 This is not what I was taught all my life, for 50 years.
 I didn't like it.
 But I finally was able to accept this truth.
 So 5 years ago, I started to write Living with Open Hands 2.0.
 I had stopped writing because I was so astounded at what I was discovering.
 I had to decide whether to be fully human, authentic and honest, or be labeled, categorized, and boxed by some high- minded people stuffed up with dogma.
 The decision presented itself plainly.
 I no longer wanted to be a second hand person.
 So then, I knew I needed to begin to write again, if I were to maintain my own sanity and keep seeking to understand; following the truth wherever it may lead.